 This was not only a “monumental” effort.
 It was a chaotic and traumatic period for the archaeological world.
-Historians and archaeologists world-wide held their breath as they witnessed the fragmentation of such irreplaceable buildings and statues – cut into pieces, stored in crates, and then transported away.
+Historians and archaeologists world-wide held their breath as they witnessed the fragmentation of such irreplaceable buildings and statues—cut into pieces, stored in crates, and then transported away.
 But in the end, all the monuments reached safety and both Egypt and the world received enrichment.

 Obedience in Chaos

 I thought about this recently as my wife and I have endured the fragmenting of our own family.
-We recently moved from the State of Washington, to southern Missouri to help out with a ministry there.
+We recently moved from the State of Washington to southern Missouri to help out with a ministry there.
 We knew in our hearts it was God’s will for us.
 But we also witnessed the doors closing in Washington and another opening in Missouri.
 Yet we hoped that our daughter, son-in-law, and all four of our grandchildren would be able to join us.

 But things have not yet unfolded as we had prayed and hoped.
 The biological father of our two oldest grandchildren sued my daughter for primary custody with the help of a superb legal team.
 By artfully using the chaotic conditions created by our move, his attorneys convinced the judge that his children would be better off with him and his new wife.

-This was heart-breaking for us, but absolutely heart-rending for my daughter.
-At the present time we’re all in a bit of shock.
+This was heartbreaking for us but absolutely heart-rending for my daughter.
+At the present time, we’re all in a bit of shock.
 But we trust in God that He will answer our prayers, reward our faithfulness, and reunite us all again as a family.

 Hope in Chaos

 Maybe you’ve been watching the priceless treasures of your own life cut into pieces and removed to the four winds.
 Maybe you’re in anguish and feeling powerless to avert what seems to be your worst nightmare.
 But do not despair for the story is not finished.
-God has not abandoned you and He frequently turns what seems to be disaster into triumph (Romans 8:31-39).
+God has not abandoned you and He frequently turns what seems to be a disaster into triumph (Rom.
+8:31–39).

-In the meantime, take comfort that “God is near to the brokenhearted and saves those who are crushed in spirit” (Psalm 34:18).
-In Isaiah 57:15 we read, “For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite’”.
+In the meantime, take comfort that “God is near to the brokenhearted and saves those who are crushed in spirit” (Ps.
+34:18).
+In Isaiah 57:15, we read, “For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite’”.

 Dear Lord Jesus, You who are the “man of sorrows and acquainted with grief,” into Your loving embrace I fall and pray that You will love me freely, bind up my broken heart, and restore to me the joy of Your salvation.
 Into Your loving and capable hands I entrust myself, those I love, and all that concerns me.
 Amen.